Online Community of Zenith Builders and Flyers

 One of my favorite aviation organizations is Able Flight, a charity whose mission is "to offer people with disabilities a unique way to challenge themselves through flight and aviation career training, and by doing so, to gain greater self-confidence and self-reliance."

 To learn more about Able Flight, listen to this recent SimpleFlight podcast, Inspiration At Its Best, Able Flight, March 25, 2018, with Able Flight founder and executive director Charles Stites and Justin Falls, quadriplegic pilot and Able Flight graduate.
+(Also, watch this video about Justin learning to fly with Able Flight)

 Above, Justin Falls (left) with Charles Stites (right) discuss hand control adaptation with Matt Heintz